bendstein/calculator/README.md

 ### TODO:

-  - Report error reasons during parsing.
+  - ~~Report error reasons during parsing.~~ (Done)
-    - This is surprisingly difficult, because the way I am handling my parsing makes it difficult to determine where the error in the expression actually is.
+    -  ~~This is surprisingly difficult, because the way I am handling my parsing makes it difficult to determine where the error in the expression actually is. ~~
-    - Add *sync* tokens? i.e. a specific token which identifies during a specific step that the input is *supposed* to match this step, so return an actual error instead of trying next possibility in parent routine.
+    -  ~~Add *sync* tokens? i.e. a specific token which identifies during a specific step that the input is *supposed* to match this step, so return an actual error instead of trying next possibility in parent routine. ~~
   - Implement GUI?